Pratik180198/Spam-Ham/README.md

   * [Contact](#contact)

 ## Dataset
-The SMS Spam Collection is a set of SMS tagged messages that have been collected for SMS Spam research.
-It contains one set of SMS messages in English of 5,574 messages, tagged acording being ham (legitimate) or spam.
+The SMS/Email Spam Collection is a set of SMS tagged messages that have been collected for SMS/Email Spam research.
+It contains one set of SMS messages in English of 5,567 messages, tagged according being ham (legitimate) or spam.

+> You can collect raw dataset from [here](https://github.com/Pratik180198/Spam-Ham/blob/master/spam.csv).

+The files contain one message per line.
+Each line is composed by two columns:
+- `Class`- contains the label (ham or spam)
+- `Message` - contains the raw text.

 Dataset link : https://www.kaggle.com/uciml/sms-spam-collection-dataset